Dissolution of parliament: Russia

 Under Articles 111 and 117 of the Russian Constitution, the president may dissolve the State Duma, the lower house of the Federal Assembly, if it either expresses no confidence in the Government of Russia twice in two months or rejects his proposed candidate for the prime minister three times in a row.
 At the same time, the president cannot dissolve the Federation Council, the upper house of the Federal Parliament.
-The power to dissolve the State Duma was not exercised under the current constitution of 1993.
+The power to dissolve the State Duma has not been exercised under the current constitution of 1993.
 Before the new constitution was enacted, President Boris Yeltsin had dissolved the Congress of People's Deputies and Supreme Soviet of Russia during the Russian constitutional crisis of 1993, although he did not have the formal constitutional powers to do so.

 Spain

-In Spain, legislatures last four years, after which the king of Spain dissolves the Cortes Generales.
+In Spain, legislatures last four years, after which the king dissolves the Cortes Generales.

 However, the prime minister, with previous deliberation on the Cabinet, can also dissolve the Cortes.

-As an exception, if after two months of an unsuccessful president-investment, there is no president, the king dissolves the Cortes.
+As an exception, if there is no prime minister two months after the first unsuccessful investiture attempt, the king dissolves the Cortes.

+Sri Lanka

+According to the Constitution, the maximum legislative term of the Parliament of Sri Lanka is 5 years from the first meeting.
+The President of Sri Lanka may dissolve the Parliament.
+President shall not dissolve Parliament until the expiration of a period of not less than 2 years and 6 months from the date appointed for its first meeting, unless Parliament by resolution requests the President to dissolve Parliament.

 United Kingdom

 Parliament of the United Kingdom

-Under the Dissolution and Calling of Parliament Act 2022, The Crown may, at any time, dissolve Parliament.
-This is usually done "on request" of the prime minister.
-The Dissolution and Calling of Parliament Act 2022 repealed the Fixed-term Parliaments Act 2011, and returned the Royal Prerogative to dissolve Parliament back to The Crown.
-Without early dissolution by the monarch, each Parliamentary session consists of five years, and is then otherwise automatically dissolved.
+The King may at any time dissolve Parliament.
+By constitutional convention, this is only done on the advice of the Prime Minister.
+This prerogative power to dissolve Parliament was removed by the Fixed-term Parliaments Act 2011, but was revived by the Dissolution and Calling of Parliament Act 2022.
+A Parliament dissolves automatically five years after its first meeting unless dissolved earlier.